nanlovescan/nansheng.github.io/_pages/about.md

 - I am a Ph.D. student in Theoretical Chemistry at University of Chicago, working with Prof. [Giulia Galli](https://galligroup.uchicago.edu/People/galli.php).
 I am also collaborating with Dr. [Olivier Parcollet](https://www.simonsfoundation.org/people/olivier-parcollet) at Center for Computational Quantum Physics, Flatiron Institute.

-- I received my dual Bachelor's degrees in Physics and Chemistry with highest honors from University of Chinese Academy of Sciences, where I worked with Prof. [Tao Xiang](http://txiang.iphy.ac.cn) and Prof. [Qiang Shi](http://159.226.64.165/web/qshi/prof.).
+- I received my dual Bachelor's degree in Physics and Chemistry with highest honors from University of Chinese Academy of Sciences, where I worked with Prof. [Tao Xiang](http://txiang.iphy.ac.cn) and Prof. [Qiang Shi](http://159.226.64.165/web/qshi/prof.).

 - My main interests lie in developing **fundamental theories**, **advanced and robust computational methods**, as well as **practical and sophisticated software** to solve the quantum many-body problem and to predict the behaviors of matter of scientific and technological interest.
 Please see the [Research](/research) page for details.